huff-language/huff-docs/src/tutorial/the-basics/README.md

 ### ABI declaration

 First things first.
 If you're coming from a higher level language like Solidity or Vyper you will be familiar with defining "external" or "public" functions.
 These allow you to interact with a contract externally by generating an ABI (Application Binary Interface).
-This describes a contracts entry points to external tools (We will dive more into this later).
+This describes a contract's entry points to external tools (We will dive more into this later).
 In this aspect Huff is exactly the same, you can declare functions that will appear in the abi at the top of the file.

 ```Huff
 #define function addTwo(uint256, uint256) view returns(uint256)